OU-CS3560/s24-killer-sudoku/README.md

 If the installation process isn't working try these solutions:

+### Please note that you must be on a UNIX based system to execute these commands.
+Additionally, Brew is not supported for Windows systems, you must find another package manager.

 - `sudo apt update`
 - `sudo apt-get upgrade`
 - `sudo apt-get install`